babelfish-for-postgresql/babelfish_project_website/README.md

 Before submitting a pull request, make sure that your code is properly tested; changes made to the code should not compromise existing features.
 We strongly recommend running the tests before you send a pull request to development.
-If you submit a new feature, include test cases for the feature.
+When you submit a new feature, include test cases for the feature.
 Patches that do not contain tests for new features will not be accepted.

-We encourage you to properly document their code.
-If you are having language difficulty, or need help, we recommend reaching out to the Babelfish community.
+We encourage you to properly document your code.
+If you are having language difficulty, or need help, reach out to the Babelfish community.

 When documenting a new feature, it is a good idea to provide working examples.
 This is especially true for programming interfaces and new SQL functions.